 Water curing weedThis is like a bath for your buds – it washes off substances that create a harsh smoke.
 Many people prefer water curing because it is much faster than the air cure, taking just 1 week.
 With that being said, water curing requires a bit more maintenance than air curing and you have to be very careful to completely dry your buds so mold doesn’t form on those precious marijuana plants.

 4 steps to water cure weed

 You can easily dry weed with a well-ventilated room.
 You can also place the buds on a porous steel grate with fans blowing from underneath it.
 It is very important not to have the buds in plastic or an enclosed space as it will maintain water and cause mold to form.
 An herb drying box can be a helpful tool for successfully drying weed.
 Many people might get impatient and wonder can you smoke wet weed?
 The answer is no. Don’t try to smoke wet weed unless you accidentally got your last nug wet… it won’t be pleasant.

 We love the hanger idea: creative and organized!
 Photo: @greenjarproducts

 We know it’s hard to let your tasty buds sit on the shelf to cure, but, trust us, it’ll be worth the wait!
 Photo: @the_cannabis_critique

-Curing your bud is the crucial finale of smoking top-shelf product.
+Cannabis curing is the crucial finale of smoking any top-shelf cannabis strain.
 Not only will it preserve your weed longer, but it will also give it a better taste, better high and less anxiety symptoms.
-The easiest way to cure is the air curing way: drying and curing weed in airtight jars in a dark and dry place, but this will take 4 weeks.
+The easiest way to cure is the air curing method: dry and cure weed in airtight jars in a dark and dry place, but this will take about 4 weeks.
 Water curing weed is fast but takes a bit more maintenance and experience.
 You can try out both and find your preference using this weed-curing guide.

 Have questions?
 Tips for others?
 Share them in the comments below!